 The group writes software this good because that’s how good it has to be.
 Every time it fires up the shuttle, their software is controlling a $4 billion piece of equipment, the lives of a half-dozen astronauts, and the dreams of the nation.
 Even the smallest error in space can have enormous consequences: the orbiting space shuttle travels at 17,500 miles per hour; a bug that causes a timing problem of just two-thirds of a second puts the space shuttle three miles off course.

 NASA knows how good the software has to be.
 Before every flight, Ted Keller, the senior technical manager of the on-board shuttle group, flies to Florida where he signs a document certifying that the software will not endanger the shuttle.
 If Keller can’t go, a formal line of succession dictates who can sign in his place.

 Bill Pate, who’s worked on the space flight software over the last 22 years, says the group understands the stakes: “If the software isn’t perfect, some of the people we go to meetings with might die.”

-Imagine how those kinds of circumstances might focus your mind on what kinds of disciplines and systems you will need to adopt in order to create genuinely reliably systems.
-Imagine how “yelling at someone” is definitely not a credible way to improve reliability in those circumstances.
+Imagine how these circumstances might focus your mind on the kinds of disciplines and systems you will need to adopt in order to create genuinely reliable systems.
+Imagine how “yelling at someone” is definitely not a credible way to improve reliability in these circumstances.